BlazingDoctor/XianXia-chatbot/README.md

-# coding-money-chatbot
+# XianXia-chatbot
 ## Installation
-1. npm install
+Instillation instructions:

-2. create .env file and add your API key as:
+install nodejs, then go to VS studio and install 'node extension pack' extension, then restart your computer. open VS studio terminal and run 'npm install' then create .env file and add your API key as:
      API_KEY="Paste API Key here"